passiv/snaptrade-sdks/docs/connection-messaging.md

 );
 ```

 2. Using React Native in WebView: In this scenario, partners can use the `WebView` component to display a webpage, and then use the `onMessage` prop to listen for message events.
-The code might look something like this: